- What is it?

 Will I have incontinence when I reach menopause?

 There is no way to predict who will become incontinent.
 It is true, however, that many menopausal and postmenopausal women have stress incontinence.
-Weak pelvic muscles that support the bladder and urethra may cause stress incontinence .
+Weak pelvic muscles that support the bladder and urethra may cause stress incontinence.
 Decreases in levels of the hormone estrogen also have been associated with less muscular pressure around the urethra, reduced urinary sphincter strength, thinning of the lining of the urethra and reduced bladder support.

 What can I do to prevent incontinence?

 There is no scientifically proven regimen to prevent incontinence.
-However, maintaining good overall health is always a good idea.
+However, maintaining good overall health, particularly with regards to weight, is always a good idea.
 And, since weak pelvic muscles are at the root of many urine control problems, exercising them may help maintain bladder control, especially during and after pregnancy.
 Your health care professional can tell you whether pelvic exercises are right for you and teach you how to do them correctly.
 Reducing caffeine and alcohol consumption can improve the body's ability to retain urine.
 Also, some foods and beverages may irritate the bladder and should be avoided if you're having urinary control problems.
 Some prescription and over-the-counter medications can cause incontinence, too.
 If you're experiencing incontinence, talk with your health care professional about it.

 My doctor wants me to have an urodynamic test.
 What is it, and will it hurt?

 This type of testing assesses bladder and sphincter function, including the pressure and volume of urine in the bladder, and the pressure and flow of urine from the bladder through the urethra.
 One test, called cystometry, measures contractions of the bladder muscle as it fills and empties by inserting a catheter through the urethra into the bladder and filling it with water.
-Occasionally, another tiny tube is inserted into the rectum to measure pressure on your bladder when you cough or exert pressure.
-Urodynamic testing also may include imaging, such as x-ray or ultrasound, to examine changes in the position of the bladder and urethra during urination, coughing or straining.
+Another tiny tube is inserted into the rectum or vagina to measure pressure on your bladder when you cough or exert pressure.
+Urodynamic testing also may include imaging, such as X-ray or ultrasound, to examine changes in the position of the bladder and urethra during urination, coughing or straining.
 The use of catheters can be uncomfortable but these tests are well-tolerated.
 Imaging tests are generally noninvasive and do not hurt.